yanburman/sjcam_raw2dng/README.md

 Q: Windows returns an error about missing MSVCP140.dll<br/>
 A: Install: https://www.microsoft.com/en-us/download/details.aspx?id=48145

-Q: Windows repors an error: "This app can't run on your PC.
+Q: Windows reports an error: "This app can't run on your PC.
 To find a version for your PC, check with the software publisher."<br/>
 A: The binary is for 64-bit windows, while you are probably running 32-bit

 Q: On Mac OSX GUI does not start<br/>